 Deworming your pet is an important part of keeping them healthy.
-Spring is the time of year where parasites, like intestinal worms and fleas, are looking for good hosts.
-Animals can contract worms, as well as fleas and mites, by ingesting infected hosts such as mice, squirrels, fox and coyotes.
-Pets can also contract these parasites by simply coming into contact with these infected hosts or their feces.
+Though animals can contract certain parasites year round, spring and summer are the most common time these parasites are looking for hosts.
+Animals can contract internal parasites such as worms, as well as external parasites including fleas, mites, and ticks.
+Contracting these parasites can involve ingesting infected hosts such as mice, squirrels, and gophers, or by coming into contact with infected animals, such as fox, coyotes, or other pets, and their feces.
 There are many different parasites your pet can contract that will affect their overall health.

 Internal parasites include roundworms, hookworms, tapeworms and heartworm.
 These worms cause a variety of clinical signs including weight loss, poor hair coat, diarrhea, blood in their feces, vomiting, impaired growth a development and coughing.
 Some of these parasites can also be passed on to human adults and children.
 Humans can contract parasites by coming into contact with infected animal feces; children are at a higher risk as they play in sandboxes and parks.